-- except when a greater reduction is necessary to minimize the impact on special or specimen trees; - Additional height of any building story by no more than two feet, provided that the overall building height does not exceed the maximum permitted height; - 6.
-An increase in the maximum permitted height of a retaining wall by up to five feet; - 7.
+- minimize the impact on special or specimen trees; - An increase in total impervious coverage by no more than five percent, not to exceed the total amount of permitted impervious plus semi-pervious coverage; - A decrease in the percent of building façade in the build-to zone by no more than 10 percent, except when a greater decrease is necessary to minimize the impact on special or specimen trees; - A reduction in the amount of required shopfront building frontage along primary streets, by no more than 10 percent, except when a greater reduction is necessary to minimize the impact on special or specimen trees; - Additional height of any building story by no more than two feet, provided that the overall building height does not exceed the maximum permitted height; - An increase in the maximum permitted height of a retaining wall by up to five feet; - 7.
 A modification to the required streetscape along existing streets with existing utilities, special trees, or specimen trees within or adjacent to the otherwise required streetscape; and - 8.
-Any other minor exception expressly authorized under the Dunwoody Village district regulations.
+Any other minor exception expressly authorized under the